emarcey/cicerone/modules/belgian/08__witbier.md

 	* 1992, Celis moved to Austin, Texas, where he and his daughter started a new brewery and sold Celis White
 	* 1990s, Celis sold his stake and ownership has changed hands several times since
 	*

+# Discussion
+1. If you could have a Witbier made with any spice(s), what would you choose?
+	1. I mean I'd always go with the classic coriander/orange
+	2. But cinnamon was mentioned as an occasional entry and that sounds like it would compliment the coriander and orange nicely
+2. What's your favorite wheat beer?
+	1. I love a Berliner Weisse
+	2. Keeps the lightness of a wheat beer, but a good punch to round out the flavor
+	3. I like a mild funk